Work Visas UK

 The applicant applying for a skilled worker visa UK can score 20 tradeable points under Option K in accordance with requirements of SW13.1 to 13.3 of Appendix Skilled Worker of the Immigration Rules if the applicant is being sponsored for a job in a listed health or education occupation and their salary equals or exceeds both:

-• the going rate for the SOC 2020 occupation code as set out in Table 3 of Appendix Skilled Occupations of the Immigration Rules.
+• The going rate for the SOC 2020 occupation code as set out in Table 3, 3a, 4 or 5 of Appendix Skilled Occupations of the Immigration Rules.

-Our skilled worker visa solicitors can prepare and submit your application to switch from a student visa to a skilled worker visa faster and get you a decision on your application faster through Priority or Super Priority Service.
-This way, you will not have to wait for the decision on your Skilled Worker visa application for months (sometimes years).
+Our skilled worker visa solicitors can prepare and submit your application to switch from a student visa to a skilled worker visa, and get you a decision faster through Priority or Super Priority Service.
+This way, you will not have to wait for the decision on your Skilled Worker visa application for months.

-How Can We Help With Switching From Student Visa To Skilled Worker Visa?
+How Can We Help With Switching From a Student Visa To a Skilled Worker Visa?

-Our specialist team of skilled worker visa solicitors can provide expert immigration advice and legal representations for your application for switching from a student visa to a skilled worker visa on a fixed fee basis.
+Our specialist team of skilled worker visa solicitors can provide expert immigration advice and legal representation for your application to switch from a student visa to a skilled worker visa, on a fixed-fee basis.
 Our skilled worker visa solicitors can legally represent you in your application for switching from a student visa to a skilled worker visa and carry out all the work on your application until a decision by the Home Office UKVI on your skilled worker visa application.
 The immigration casework to be carried out by our immigration solicitors in relation to your application for switching from a student visa to a skilled worker visa will entail the following:

-Advice on requirements: Our skilled worker visa solicitors will advise you on the relevant requirements you have to meet for your application for switching from a student visa to a skilled worker visa to be successful;
+Advice on requirements: Our skilled worker visa solicitors will advise you on the relevant requirements you must meet for your application to switch from a student visa to a skilled worker visa to be successful.

-Documentary advice: Our skilled worker visa solicitors will prepare and email you a comprehensive list of supporting documents to be submitted in support of your application for switching from a student visa to a skilled worker visa;
+Documentary advice: Our skilled worker visa solicitors will prepare and email you a comprehensive list of supporting documents to submit with your application to switch from a student visa to a skilled worker visa.

-Assessing documents: Our skilled worker visa lawyers will assess your documents to make sure that all the documents you provide in support of your application for switching from a student visa to a skilled worker visa are in accordance with the requirements of the immigration rules;
+Assessing documents: Our skilled worker visa lawyers will review your documents to ensure that all materials you provide in support of your application to switch from a student visa to a skilled worker visa comply with the immigration rules.

-Completing the application form: Our skilled worker visa lawyers will complete the relevant application form for your application for switching from a student visa to a skilled worker visa;
+Completing the application form: Our skilled worker visa lawyers will complete the relevant form for your application to switch from a student visa to a skilled worker visa.

-Booking an appointment with the application centre: After the online submission of your application for switching from a student visa to a skilled worker visa, our skilled worker visa lawyers will book your appointment with the application centre for you to enrol your biometrics;
+Booking an appointment with the application centre: After submitting your online application for switching from a student visa to a skilled worker visa, our skilled worker visa lawyers will book an appointment with the application centre for you to enrol in biometrics.

-Detailed cover letter: Our specialist skilled worker visa solicitors will prepare a detailed cover letter in support of your application for switching from a student visa to a skilled worker visa to explain all the relevant legal requirements for your application to be approved by the Home Office UKVI;
+Detailed Cover Letter: Our specialist team of skilled worker visa solicitors will prepare a detailed cover letter to support your application to switch from a student visa to a skilled worker visa.
+This letter explains the relevant legal requirements for your application to be approved by the UKVI.

-Uploading documents online: Before the biometrics enrolment date, our skilled worker visa lawyers will upload online all the supporting documents to be considered in support of your application for switching from a student visa to a skilled worker visa;
+Uploading documents online: Before the biometrics enrolment date, our skilled worker visa lawyers will upload all supporting documents online to support your application to switch from a student visa to a skilled worker visa.

-Follow-up work: Our skilled worker visa lawyers will carry out all the follow-up work until the Home Office UKVI decides on your application to switch from a student visa to a skilled worker visa.
+Follow-up work: Our skilled worker visa lawyers will undertake all necessary follow-up work until the Home Office UKVI has decided on your application to switch from a student visa to a skilled worker visa.

 Other Related Services

-How Much Does Switching From a Student Visa To a Skilled Worker Visa UK Cost?
+How Much Does Switching to a Skilled Worker Visa UK Cost?

-The costs involved in the application for switching from a student visa to a skilled worker visa from inside the UK are as detailed below:
+The costs involved in the application for switching into a skilled worker visa from inside the UK are as detailed below:

 Our Fixed Fees

-Our fixed fee for your application to switch from a student visa to a skilled worker visa ranges from £800 + VAT to £1,200 + VAT.
-Our fixed fee will cover all our work on your application for switching from a student visa to a skilled worker visa from inside the UK including advising on documents, checking your documents, completing the application form and submitting the application online, booking an appointment for biometrics enrolment, preparing a cover letter in support of the application, uploading all supporting documents to be considered in support of the application, and carrying out all other follow up work until decision by the Home Office UKVI on your application.
+Our fixed fee for your application to switch to a skilled worker visa ranges from £800 + VAT to £1,200 + VAT.
+Our fixed fee will cover all our work on your application for switching into a skilled worker visa from inside the UK, including advising on documents, checking your documents, completing the application form and submitting the application online, booking an appointment for biometrics enrolment, preparing a cover letter in support of the application, uploading all supporting documents to be considered in support of the application, and carrying out all other follow up work until decision by the Home Office UKVI on your application.

 Our agreed fixed fee will depend on the complexity of your case and the volume of work involved in your application.
 You will make an initial payment of half our fee when we start working on your matter, and the remaining half is due once we have fully prepared the application and it is ready for submission.

-If you're applying for a switch from a student visa to a skilled worker visa from inside the UK, the Home Office UKVI fees for the application depend on the duration of your intended stay:
+If you are applying to switch to a skilled worker visa from within the UK, the Home Office UKVI fees for the application depend on the duration of your intended stay:

 Individuals whose occupations are listed on the shortage occupation list are eligible for reduced application fees for themselves and their families: